networkfusion/OrgPal-Three-Demo/nanoFramework.AwsIoT/README.md

 ﻿
-Some notes to improve / enable full use:
+Some notes to improve lib:

-* Split out into an actual project!
-* Are the send topics for Azure Devices (cloud and telemetry) fixed - They are!
-(AWS is not), the lib should be able to override the default ones, and even send to custom ones!
-* What is the best way to add (and receive from) custom subscribe topics from the calling program when using the lib!
 * Better documentation about ensuring "persistent" connections (or not) with documentation (including cloud policy doc for support)
-* Best topic for Last Will and Testiment (is it fixed, best to align with Azure, or overrideable)?
-* Add some unit tests (including ability to script auto provision cloud broker) or manual setup documents to ensure continued support.
+* Add some integration tests, including (scripts to auto provision cloud broker (and/or)) manual setup documents to ensure ease of use.

-AWS Specific:
-* Greengrass?!
+* Partial Greengrass support?!
 * Websocket support?!